vaibhavkhl/vaibhavkhl.github.io/_posts/2015-04-18-rails-angular.md

 This grunt task runs multiple task internally and prepares our code to be served and deployed.
 I suggest checking Gruntfile.js to see how this task works.

 This builds a dist folder.
-Copy the contents of this folder and paste in public folder inside server directory.
+Copy the contents of this folder and paste it in public folder inside server directory.

 If you head over to [localhost:3000]() now you will see this-
 ![](assets/rails-angular-blog.png)